dorontal/consciousness/README.md

 1. Every "thing" in the universe is "connected"

-2. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is this "flux", or "change")
+2. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is "flux", or "change")

 Now draw a "circle" around any collection of "things" in the universe.
 Here, a "circle" denotes any collection of things.
 Think of Venn